Astroaltairco/socialsite/DEPLOYMENT_LOG.md

   - Update build command to include export step
   - Change output directory to static export path
   - Use simpler install command
+- **Result:** Failed with build command error
+- **Error Message:** Command "cd packages/landing && npm install && npm run build" exited with 1

+### Attempt 8 - Separate Build Steps
+- **Changes Made:**
+  - Split build command into separate steps
+  - Add explicit workspace setup
+  - Use npm ci instead of npm install for cleaner installs
+  - Add verbose logging to diagnose issues
 - **Status:** In Progress
-- **Reasoning:** Static export creates a more predictable output structure and removes server-side complexity
+- **Reasoning:** Breaking down the build process into smaller steps will help identify where exactly the build is failing

 ## Next Steps to Try
-1. If static export fails, try using project references in TypeScript
+1. If separate steps fail, try using Docker-based deployment
+2. Consider using project references in TypeScript
-2. Consider setting up a custom server configuration
 3. Look into using Turborepo's remote caching
-4. Investigate using Docker-based deployment
+4. Try deploying just the landing package without monorepo structure